Eamendi/Anita-s-kitchen/README.md

 ## Description

-Is a small page that briefly describe about me, such as my educational background, work experience and how many projects that i did so far.
+Is webpage that is dedicated for Anita's kitchen,it shows services she  provides to her customers,a little information about her customers and how they can Access her services via email.
 ## Setup/Installation Requirements

 * open browser